7 Return/Refund Rate Statistics For eCommerce Stores

 3) Online product returns are nearly three times higher than brick-and-mortar returns

-The data is clear - consumers return online purchases at a significantly higher rate than in-store buys.
-The average online return rate is 15.2%, compared to just 5% for brick-and-mortar stores.
+The data is clear: consumers return online purchases at a significantly higher rate than in-store buys.
+According to the NRF, the online return rate for 2023 was 17.6%, while the pure brick-and-mortar return rate was 10.02%.

 Some reports show even more dramatic differences.
 Recent ecommerce return statistics indicate that nearly 30% of online products are returned, versus only 8.89% from physical stores.